coruscating/codenames/README.md

 To test locally, just run meteor.
 To deploy, run meteor deploy verynames.meteor.com

-wordlist is the original ~400 words in the game. wordlist2 has new words I added.
-Run wordconverter to add it into the game.
-Run wordlist_starwars for the star wars list.
+wordlist_orig is the original ~400 words in the game.
+Run wordconverter <suffix> to add a custom wordlist to the game.
+For example,

+./wordconverter starwars
+./wordconverter boardgames

 todo:
-customize number of words for each side change font size for longer clues picture version online only version
+customize number of words for each side two line clues instead of smaller font picture version online only version duplicates